carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 > Note: The large dataframe was loaded into Posit’s RStudio (new project and R script) to avoid that RStudio crashes due to Memory Usage.

-Next, a closer look at data is teaken to check for duplicates, null values, and inconsistency on values that needs to be cleaned.
+Next, a closer look at data is taken to check for duplicates, null values, and inconsistency on values that needs to be cleaned.

 ```
 # find 'ride_id' DUPLICATES